microsoft/vscode-react-native/README.md

 ## Configure dependencies versions for debugging Expo projects

-To debug Expo applications, extension needs installed additional dependencies, which the extension will install itself while first starting of Expo debugging scenario.
+To debug Expo applications the extension requires additional dependencies, such as `xdl` and `@expo/metro-config`.
+These packages are installed automatically on the first start of the Expo debugging scenario.
 You can configure the dependencies versions by setting the `react-native.expo.dependencies.<package name>` parameter in `settings.json`:

 ```json
 {